GitHub launches Copilot to power pair programming with AI

 Let the OSS Enterprise newsletter guide your open source journey!
 Sign up here.

-GitHub has launched a new AI-powered pair programmer that collaborates with humans on their software development projects, suggesting lines or entire functions as the coder types.
+GitHub has launched a new AI-powered pair programmer that collaborates with people on their software development projects, suggesting lines or entire functions as the coder types.

 Pair programming, for the uninitiated, is a common agile software development technique where two (usually human) programmers work in tandem at a single screen, taking turns to write code and review the output of their partner.